prysmaticlabs/documentation/website/docs/wallet/we3signer.md

 ---
 id: web3signer
-title: Using Web3Signer
+title: Use Web3Signer
-sidebar_label: Web3Signer
+sidebar_label: Use Web3Signer
 ---

-## Using Web3Signer with Prysm

 [Web3Signer](https://github.com/ConsenSys/web3signer) is an open-source remote signing service developed by Consensys.
 Prysm users can use this tool as an alternative to storing keys locally.
 Web3Signer uses REST APIs.